mapbox/MapboxStatic.swift/README.md

 Then `import MapboxStatic` or `@import MapboxStatic;`.

-v0.6.2 is the last release of MapboxDirections.swift written in Swift 2.3.
+v0.6.2 is the last release of MapboxStatic.swift written in Swift 2.3.
 The `swift2.3` branch corresponds to this release, plus any critical bug fixes that have been applied since.
 All subsequent releases will be based on the `master` branch, which is written in Swift 3.
 The Swift examples below are written in Swift 3; see the `swift2.3` branch’s readme for Swift 2.3 examples.

 This repository includes an example iOS application written in Swift, as well as Swift playgrounds for iOS and macOS.
 To run them, you need to use [Carthage](https://github.com/Carthage/Carthage) 0.19 or above to install the dependencies.
 Open the playgrounds inside of MapboxStatic.xcworkspace.
 More examples are available in the [Mapbox API Documentation](https://www.mapbox.com/api-documentation/?language=Swift#static-classic).